Statistikk innhold

 Municipality.

-Published annually approximately two weeks after the hunting year ends.
+Published annually approximately two weeks after the end of the hunting year.

 Collected and revised data are stored securely by Statistics Norway in compliance with applicable legislation on data processing.